Disability and Inclusion Program

 - the provisions of the Children (Education and Care Services National Law Application) Act 2010 and regulations under that law

 - the Disability Standards for Education 2005

 - NSW Department of Education and Training Disability Criteria 2003

 This program aims to:

-- Align with the National Disability Insurance Scheme (NDIS) in NSW (the NDIS provides functional supports, and this program provides educational supports).
+- align with the National Disability Insurance Scheme (NDIS) in NSW (the NDIS provides functional support, and this program provides educational support).